-Chicago home before & after renovation posts is my favorite kind of blog posts – I cannot even tell you how many times I’ve searched for “home renovation Chicago!”
+Chicago home before & after renovation posts are my favorite kind of blog posts – I cannot even tell you how many times I’ve searched for “home renovation Chicago!”
 I specifically love the Chicago (or Chicagoland) posts because they’re often old charming homes.
 Our home is from the 1890s, which I love!
 It’s hard to believe it’s been one year since we moved in and over a year since we kicked off renovations at the Herrmannito House!
 There are so many things I want to share with you all about our Chicago home renovation, but one step at a time.
 After finding the perfect partnership with a Chicago home renovation contractor, we were quick to get to work.
 I’ve found that working with home renovation contractors in Chicago, it’s important to find a team that’s knowledgeable about older home architecture whether you’re planning to make updates or keep that old world charm.

 Family Room Before & After